Software Engineering: A Modern Approach

 .

 Context: Suppose we’ve implemented an interpreter for a language called ABC.
 This interpreter enables the execution of ABC programs within a host language, Java in our case.
-To make the example more concrete, let’s assume that ABC is a query language, similar to SQL.
+To make the example more concrete, let’s assume that ABC is a query language comparable to SQL.
 The execution of ABC programs from Java code involves the following steps:

 Scanner s = new Scanner("prog1.abc");